 The EU is coordinating a common European response to the outbreak of COVID-19.

-The first in the series gives an overview of the responses in Belgium, France, Germany, Hungary, Italy, Poland and Spain (available here) while the second covers Austria, Bulgaria, Estonia, Latvia, Malta, Romania and Slovenia (available here).
+second covers Austria, Bulgaria, Estonia, Latvia, Malta, Romania and Slovenia (available here).